zmughal-utils/vimrc/.vim/bundle/asyncrun.vim/README.md

 ### Customize Runner

-You may want your command run in a tmux split or a new gnome-terminal window, for this reason, AsyncRun allows you create new runners:
+AsyncRun allows you to define new runners to specify how to run your command.
+It can be useful when you want your commands run in a tmux split or a new gnome-terminal window:

 ```VimL
 function!
 MyRunner(opts)